 Applications for admission are to be sent electronically.
-The university will begin accepting transfer applications on September 15 for the summer term or fall semester and will continue until closed.
-The university will begin accepting transfer applications on September 1 for the winter term or spring semester and will continue until closed.
-To be considered for admission, a student must submit the following items to the Admissions Office, UW-La Crosse, Cleary Center, 1725 State Street, La Crosse, WI 54601 USA:
+The university will begin accepting transfer applications on August 1 for the summer and fall terms.
+Applications may be submitted beginning April 1 for the winter and spring terms.
+To be considered for admission, the following items must be submitted to the Admissions Office, UW-La Crosse, 2320 Student Union, 1725 State Street, La Crosse, WI 54601 USA:

-- An official high school transcript if student has earned less than 60 transferable semester credits
+- An official high school transcript if applicant has earned less than 60 transferable semester credits.

 Due to enrollment limitations and the competitive nature of admission to the university, admission consideration will be primarily based on academic preparation.
 While academic preparation is the primary criterion used in the admissions review process, other non-academic secondary factors may contribute to the strength of an application.
 These may include qualities such as demonstrated leadership, extracurricular involvement, special talent, personal statement, recommendations, and/or adding a diverse dimension to our campus community.

 Admission to the university does not assure admission to specific degree programs.
 All transfer students must meet the same criteria (i.e., grade point average, course requirements, etc.) for admission to specific majors or programs as continuing students.

 UW System students who intend to continue their undergraduate education at the University of Wisconsin-La Crosse will be guaranteed admission provided they meet the following criteria:

 - Submit a UW System application to the UWL Admissions Office.